 Speaking of theater, I reckon it is superior to a feeble reality, especially one that has collapsed and become a barely controlled nightmare.
-Those in charge of defending the state slew one another like rival scorpions, abusing their former comrades with deceit, and fury.
-But first came the poison of weak, disloyal women, followed by vain men thirsty for flattery.
-A dangerous godless mix, unable to govern, to know with certainty
+Those in charge of defending the state slew one another like rival scorpions, abusing their former comrades with deceit and fury.
+But first came the poison of weak, disloyal women.
+Fair Desdemona?
+Innocent Desdemona?
+Hah!
+I have touched her accidently on purpose and she neither screamed nor slapped my hands away.
+Then, to hurry the demise, came that vain, arrogant Othello, swanning about above his station and way above his history.
+A dangerous godless mix, unable to govern, to know with certainty what is best for the state.
+I am compelled now to repeal whatever they have initiated into law.

 Dissolute.
 It's true.
 That was the word that accurately describes my youth.
 Four liters of wine I consumed before the sun touched the top of heaven.
 Following its descent, well, I couldn't tell anyone how much I drank.
 The point is, it not only didn't interfere with my duties, it helped me execute them.
 But when I gave up brew, I was promoted by Othello; then demoted by him.
 Why?
-Because I was tricked into drunkenness; tricked to beg Desdemona for peace with Othello; tricked again with the theft of a handkerchief; wounded by the man I believed my friend.
+Because I was tricked into drunkenness; relied too heavily on intimacy with Desdemona, hoping she could sue for peace with Othello; tricked again with the theft of an embarrassing handkerchief; wounded by the man I believed my friend.

-Now Cyprus is under my reign.
+I acknowledge Othello was competent, even intelligent.
+I understand he had vision.
+But of what value is either in day-to-day rule?
+Who needs vision to declare war and win it at all costs?
+The needs of the state are mundane, and therein safety lies.
+The arrogance of that More riles mestile undermitted in mphores my Now Cyprus is under my reign.
 I am the one who decides.
 Othello gone from life; lago suffering in a prison cell.
 A clean sweep that allows me to rule and perhaps help Venice return to its prominence.
 Wars will be won, not abandoned.
 Battles will prove our exceptionalism.
 Perhaps a stumble here and there; some resisting voices of course, but their subtlety will merely produce confusion.